spoike/pico8-workshop/1-getting-started.md

 Most of the workshop we assume you'll be working in the education edition.

+> NOTE: If you like to skip this chapter and just run the program at the end you may use the [following link](https://www.pico-8-edu.com/?c=Y2xzKCkKc3ByKDEsNjAsNjAp&g=wG6Aw-w06Cw-wsHQHQaAaAaw-wsXgaAaAaw-wsXg6Ew-wrHQHQqQqw-wy6Cw-w06A).

 > ## 1.1 Go to [https://www.pico-8-edu.com/](https://www.pico-8-edu.com/)

 The website will show a simple UI with a play button: